Find Grad Schools

 20 Yearly Graduations

 Graduate Theological Union comes in at #18 on our list of the most popular colleges offering doctor's degrees in theology.
 Each year, around 200 students seeking various degrees attend the university.
-For the 2020-2021 academic year, 20 doctor's degrees were handed out to theology majors at GTU Berkeley.
-About 40% of this group were women, and 10% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 20 people received their doctor's degree in theology from GTU Berkeley.
+Around 29% of these students were from an underrepresented racial-ethnic group, and 54% were women.

 #18